SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 #.
 When you're satisfied with the edits, scroll down and write a meaningful **commit message** (you'll thank yourself later).
 #.
 Click the green **Commit changes** button.

+You may find the [official docker documentation](https://docs.docker.com/engine/reference/builder/) useful during this process.

 Now you have committed the changes to your ``Dockerfile``.
 Since you have made a commit, the CI/CD pipeline will kick off (pre-configured for you as a ``renkulab-runner`` inside the GitLab CI/CD settings).
 It will attempt to rebuild your project with